 So, what can you expect?
 First off, there’s the very warm welcome.
 This is swiftly followed up by a choice of foods ranging from silver dollar pancakes for breakfast, crab cake brunches and lunch burgers, and slow-cooked meat and fish for evening sittings.

 There’s also a good number of vegetarian and vegan dishes, so those diners won’t feel left out or forgotten about.
-What’s more, as much as possible is made using locally-sourced produce too.
+What’s more, as much as possible their food is made using locally-sourced produce.

 No foodie will want to miss Cork’s English Market which has been a hub for the best ingredients since it was first opened in 1788.